 Onstage, Preme is a roaring tour-de-force.
 Fueled by the fervor of the audience, he quickly finds his zone, unleashing with a turbocharged intensity that is exhilarating, provocative and very real.
 Preme first performed on a shared bill as part of an opener for Bad Boy/Interscope artist Machine Gun Kelly.
 He has since appeared at several venues throughout the Buffalo area, including The Waiting Room, Big Obit Sound Lab, Buffalo LIVE, Club Paradise and OHM Ultra Lounge to name a few.

 In addition to making music, Preme keeps a close eye on industry trends.
 An ambitious entrepreneur, Preme eschews the traditional path of working with a record label, preferring an independent approach instead.
 He has been particularly successful leveraging social media to get his music out into the world and also to form collaborations with other artists.
-He recently released “The Supreme Experience” phone app for i-Phone and Android and is presently putting the final touches on his latest recording, “Clear and Present Hustler,” which is scheduled for release in May of 2014.
+He just recently released his debut album “It's My TURN!!! ...The Throne Ascension LP" and is presently putting the final touches on his latest recording, “Clear and Present Hustler,” which is scheduled for release later this year.